toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/slides.md

 # Sorry, React
-## It’s not that you're a bad framework…
+## It’s not that you’re a bad framework…

 - - -